brunonuzzi/room-mapping-ai/README.md

 > Both the Web Api and the Postgres database run in containers, there is no need to install anything apart from docker.

-> The model used for calculated the embedding on OpenIA side is: `AdaTextEmbedding`
+> The model used for calculating the embedding on OpenIA side is: `AdaTextEmbedding`

 ## What are embeddings